dcomanschmid/tGCN/README.md

 # tGCN
 Flexible Protocol for Targeted Gene Co-expression Network Analysis

-Flexible Protocol for Targeted Gene Co-expression Network Analysis

-The "Flexible Protocol for Targeted Gene Co-expression Network Analysis" (Coman et al. 2014) [Pubmed] presents a user-friendly workflow to perform targeted gene co-expression network analyses using large-scale gene expression data and explains critical steps from design and data analysis to prediction of functionally related modules.
+The "Flexible Protocol for Targeted Gene Co-expression Network Analysis" (Coman et al. 2014) presents a user-friendly workflow to perform targeted gene co-expression network analyses using large-scale gene expression data and explains critical steps from design and data analysis to prediction of functionally related modules.

 Highlights: